Teresa Rose, PhD

 Prior to Athabasca University, Dr. Rose held an Assistant Professor role at the University of Alberta where she contributed to the evolution of the Master of Arts in Communication and Technology Program and engaged in two large collaborative research projects.
 The first an SSHRC funded project focused on improving communication practices in the civil justice system and the second one focused on strategies to evolve the Southern Alberta Child and Youth Health Network.
 She also taught at the University of Calgary, University of Waterloo, University of Western Sydney, and did a short visiting professor role at Queensland University of Technology in Brisbane Australia prior to coming to a permanent position at Athabasca University.

 Dr. Rose’s research focuses on collaboration and organizational change.
 Her current work focuses on collaboration and creating collaborative capacity for large scale organization or system change within and/or across health and mental health care organizations and services.
-Another area of focus is how to bring together Western and Indigenous practices to solve complex issues.
+Another research area focuses on how Indigenous knowing can inform Responsible Management Education and help solve complex issues of our time.
 Her methodological interests are in qualitative research, in particular, participative action research, and Indigenous research methodologies.

 Selected Recent Publications

-- Lachance, N. & Rose, T. (forthcoming 2020).
+- Lachance, N. & Rose, T. (2020).
 More than words can say: Outlining preconditions to collaboration between First Nations, Federal and Provincial governments.
-International Indigenous Policy Journal, 11(2).
+International Indigenous Policy Journal, 11(2), 1-30.